 Lots of moms are members of the ‘one side of the bra doesn’t fit all club’.
 I’m actually the president.
 Today I retired a nursing bra, because super boob was jumping the gun all over the top of my left bra cup.
 The other side, as the norm, enjoyed it’s gappy, underachiever space.

 Does this sound like you?
 That’s great!
 Welcome to the club!

 I’m a nursing/pumping mom, and a Lactation Consultant.
-After nursing and pumping for three kiddos and studying all things breast related before my board exam for three years, I can tell you that in most cases, this is a totally manageable, normal thing.
-It can absolutely be disconcerting, especially when your little one fusses at the breast.
+After nursing and pumping for three kiddos and studying all things breast-related, I can tell you that in most cases, this is a totally manageable and normal thing.
+However, I know that it can absolutely be disconcerting, especially when your little one fusses at the breast.
 They’re smart little creatures.
-They quickly learn which side offers more positive reinforcement and will nurse with little resistance there.
+They quickly learn which side offers more milk and will nurse with little resistance there.

-When things get frustrating, for you or babe, here’s a few tips:
+When things get frustrating, for you or babe, here are a few tips:

 Offer the lesser producing side first.
 Your little one might not dig this during waking hours, so try this when they’re a bit sleepy.
 To ease frustration at the slower flow, consider adding some compression at breast to speed things up and aid in milk removal.

 When nursing on the higher production side, try hand expression or pumping on the other side.
 It doesn’t take much to tweak your supply.
 A few minutes a few times/day is usually a manageable goal.

 Add a few minutes a few times a day of single pumping within 30 minutes after a nursing session on the lesser producing side.
 Add massage while pumping.